jdecourval/remote-fs/Readme.md

 # remote-fs

-A WIP remote file system based on fuse that leverages io_uring, SCTP, C++23 and multiple tricks and hack to reach good performance.
+A WIP remote file system based on fuse that leverages io_uring, SCTP, C++23 and multiple tricks and hacks to reach good performance.

 The components are: